Contact (1997 American film): Music

-The original score was composed by Alan Silvestri, most of which was released on August 19, 1997, by Warner Bros.
+The original score was composed and conducted by Alan Silvestri, most of which was released on August 19, 1997, by Warner Bros.
 Records.
 The full score is approximately an hour long, 44 minutes of which is on the CD, including every major cue.
 The CD track entitled "Good to Go" features a slightly different opening—a brief brass motif that is not in the film—but all other cues are identical in orchestration to the mix in the film.

-The Region 2 Special Edition DVD release contains a 5.1 isolated score track, which presents the complete score (this feature, as with many isolated scores, is not mentioned in most product descriptions of the DVD).
+The Region 2 Special Edition DVD release contains a 5.1 music score track, which presents the complete score (this feature, as with many isolated scores, is not mentioned in most product descriptions of the DVD).

 Themes

 Contact often suggests that cultural conflicts between religion and science would be brought to the fore by the apparent contact with aliens that occurs in the film.
 A point of discussion is the existence of God, with several different positions being portrayed.
 A description of an emotionally intense experience by Palmer Joss, which he describes as seeing God, is met by Arroway's suggestion that "some part of [him] needed to have it"—that it was a significant personal experience but indicative of nothing greater.
 Joss compares his certainty that God exists to Arroway's certainty that she loved her deceased father, despite her being unable to prove it.

 Contact depicts intense debate occurring as a result of the apparent contact with aliens.
 Many clips of well-known debate shows such as Crossfire and Larry King Live are shown, with participants discussing the implications of the message, asking whether it is proof of the existence of alien life or of God, and whether science is encroaching upon religious ground by, as one believer puts it, "talking to your god for you".
 The head of a religious organization casts doubt on the morality of building the machine, noting: "We don't even know whether [the aliens] believe in God."
-The first machine is ultimately destroyed by a religious extremist, in the belief that building it was detrimental to humankind.
+The first machine is ultimately destroyed by a Christian extremist, in the belief that building it was detrimental to humankind.